mekkadarun/Recognition-using-Deep-Networks/README.md

 You can now pass `--extension` to both **`train_greek.py`** and **`test_greek.py`**:

 - **Added Lambda & Theta:**
    These images were introduced in both training and testing sets.
-The total number of Greek letters in `train_greek` dynamically sets the size of the final fully connected layer.
+The total number of Greek letters in training set dynamically sets the size of the final fully connected layer.
 - **Training (`train_greek.py`)**
   - **No extension flag**: Trains on `data/greek_train_3` and tests on `data/greek_test_3`.
     - A alternative test dataset `data/greek_test_3(2)` is provided to play around